simplex-chat/simplex-chat/docs/FAQ.md

 For connection to complete, your contact has to be online and have the app running - please ask them to open the app, and try to have the app open at the same time - it will help to complete the connection faster.

 Once the connection is established you don't need to be online at the same time to send messages.

+### I do not know my database passphrase

+If you are prompted to enter database passphrase and you do not know it, this could have happened due to:
+- Error during SimpleX Chat installation on desktop.
+- Migration of app data from one device to another while using unsupported migration tool (Use SimpleX Chat's own migration tool only)
+- You may have forgotten the passphrase.
+(There is no other way to access your data)

+You can resolve it by deleting the app's database:
+- on Android/iOS, uninstall the app and install it again.
+- on Windows, delete folder C:\AppData\Roaming\SimpleX, you should be able to find it by entering %appdata% after pressing Windows key + R.
+- on Linux/Mac, delete directories ~/.local/share/simplex and ~/.config/simplex, where ~ represents your home directory (/home/user)

 ## Privacy and security